arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 ## 5. Wifi is unreliable
 Wifi is unreliable if wlan auto config is allowed, or save power is allowed
 ## 6. Touchpad slows down randomly
-Touchpad slows down if asus stuff is enabled - actually was "C:\Windows\System32\ctfmon.exe"
+Touchpad slows down if asus stuff is enabled - actually was "C:\Windows\System32\ctfmon.exe" found using Procmon.exe, was showing a ton of reg events and my touchpad lagged like crazy

 # Basic setup
 Just the basic configuration